Polycythemia

-Polycythemia (also spelt polycythaemia) is a laboratory finding that the hematocrit (the volume percentage of red blood cells in the blood) and/or hemoglobin concentration are increased in the blood.
+Polycythemia (also spelt polycythaemia) is a medical condition suggested by a laboratory finding that the hematocrit (the volume percentage of red blood cells in the blood) and/or hemoglobin concentration are increased in the blood, although this finding is also present in capillary leak syndrome.
 Polycythemia is sometimes called erythrocytosis, and there is significant overlap in the two findings, but the terms are not the same: polycythemia describes any increase in hematocrit and/or hemoglobin, while erythrocytosis describes an increase specifically in the number of red blood cells in the blood.

 Polycythemia has many causes.
 It can describe an increase in the number of red blood cells ("absolute polycythemia") or a decrease in the volume of plasma ("relative polycythemia").
 Absolute polycythemia can be due to genetic mutations in the bone marrow ("primary polycythemia"), physiological adaptations to one's environment, medications, and/or other health conditions.
 Laboratory studies such as serum erythropoeitin levels and genetic testing might be helpful to clarify the cause of polycythemia if the physical exam and patient history do not reveal a likely cause.

 Mild polycythemia on its own is often asymptomatic.
 Treatment for polycythemia varies, and typically involves treating its underlying cause.
 Treatment of primary polycythemia (see polycythemia vera) could involve phlebotomy, antiplatelet therapy to reduce risk of blood clots, and additional cytoreductive therapy to reduce the number of red blood cells produced in the bone marrow.